Nebraska Television Network: Early years

 Bi-States expanded into radio in June 1959 with the launch of KHOL-FM (98.9 FM, now KKPR-FM); in 1961, the company also purchased KRNY (1460 AM, now KXPN).
 KRNY was sold to Radio Kearney in 1964; the following year, the same company purchased KHOL-FM.

 On February 2, 1961, KHOL-TV and KHPL-TV dropped CBS to become full ABC affiliates, eight months before KGIN-TV (channel 11) signed on from Grand Island in October as a satellite of Lincoln's CBS affiliate, KOLN-TV (channel 10).
 In 1962, the FCC permitted KHOL-TV to build a new tower near Lowell, which would be 1163 ft tall—the tallest structure in the state—and carry a maximum-power signal.
 Construction was completed in 1963.

 The 1960s brought two more transmitters into the network.
 Bi-States petitioned the FCC in 1960 and 1961, respectively, to allot channel 4 to Superior, to the southeast, and channel 8 to Albion, a community to the northeast of the Tri-Cities.
 In November 1962, the FCC affirmed the assignment of both channels after educational television interests also sought channel 8.
 Formal applications were then made for Superior and Albion in November 1963, with construction permits issued in February 1964 for both stations.
 With the call sign KHQL-TV—matching KHOL-TV and its satellite KHPL-TV—the Albion station was constructed and began telecasting on December 3, 1964.
 KHTL-TV in Superior followed on October 1, 1965.
-The four stations began branding as the Nebraska Television Network.
+The four stations began branding as the Nebraska Television Network (NTV).